g0tmk/dotfiles-linux/README.md

 - Configure openssh-server and add to this repo (config is `/etc/ssh/sshd_config`)
 - tmux is throwing errors when started, check its config
 - check out fasd (and jetho's repo)
+- login to firefox to sync maybe? its a pain to re-setup
+- figure out a good way to save some of fstab's contents (NASes etc). maybe have a file that you append to current fstab during setup?

 #### Install steps on a fresh Debian (Testing) machine